 Every year, the Nevada State Historic Preservation Office (SHPO) awards subgrants from the state’s annual Historic Preservation Fund (HPF) award.
 Due to limited federal funds, these subgrants are only available to Certified Local Governments (CLG).
-In addition, the subgrant award process and the subsequent application review is very competitive.
+In addition, the subgrant award process is very competitive.

 **SHPO review of HPF Subgrant Covenants**:

 If your property has a covenant placed on the deed as a result of an HPF subgrant for development to rehabilitate the structure, you will need to obtain permission from this office to conduct any structural or visual modifications to that property.